 IF CONTACT #2 THEN

 Take notes during your conversation.

-Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.
+to a late erson know you are responding return or check-in by the Is designated on the Float Plan.

 Answers phone Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.
 Are you still concerned about the safety or welfare of any persons on board the vessel?

 IF THEN

 Yes Continue with Step 6.

 No STOP.
 No further action is required.

 Does not answer phone Continue with Step 6.